OpenNebula/docs/source/intro_release_notes/release_notes/resolved_issues_581.rst

 - `Fix an issue with oneprovision ansible errors <https://github.com/OpenNebula/one/issues/3002>`__.
 - `Fix an issue with oneprovision custom ansible connection parameters <https://github.com/OpenNebula/one/issues/3005>`__.
 - `Fix an issue where VIRTIO_SCSI_QUEUES parameter is not updated through Update Configuration <https://github.com/OpenNebula/one/issues/2880>`__.
+- `FIx an issue in MarketPlace where obsolote apps weren't deleted <https://github.com/OpenNebula/one/issues/3017>`__.